cfelipesandoval/Website/content/english/_index.md

     enable: true
     label: "More About Me"
     URL: "about"
-  content: >
+  content: "Hey!
-    - Hey!
 I'm Felipe and this is my personal website.
-I'm currently completing my Master's degree in electrical engineering and here you can see some interesting projects I have worked on.
+I'm currently completing my Master's degree in electrical engineering and here you can see some interesting projects I have worked on and music I have recorded."

 # portfolio
 portfolio: